WellthCare

 1. Individual Coverage HRA (ICHRA)

-This is arguably the most transformative HRA model available today.
+This is the HRA that's changed the game.
 With an ICHRA, employers of any size can provide a tax-free allowance for employees to use to purchase their own individual health insurance plan on the marketplace (or off-exchange) and/or reimburse other medical expenses.
-It shifts the responsibility of securing insurance to the employee but provides the funding to do so.
-Key features include:
+It puts the employee in the driver's seat for choosing their own insurance, but gives them the money to make it happen.

 • Full Flexibility: Employers can create different allowance amounts for distinct classes of employees (e.g., full-time vs. part-time, by geographic location).